-Kentucky law permits single LGBT+ individuals and same-sex couples to adopt children.
+Kentucky law permits single LGBTQ+ individuals and same-sex couples to adopt children.

 Kentucky has used general criminal laws to prosecute people for failing to disclose HIV status to sexual partners and for other forms of perceived exposure to HIV transmission risk, such as spitting.
 It is also a felony for someone aware of an HIV-positive status to donate organs, skin or other human tissues.

 Kentucky’s hate crime statutes are inclusive of sexual orientation, but not gender identity.

 There is no ban on conversion therapy in Kentucky.
 In February, Gov. Andy Beshear spoke out in favor of passing one.
 In 2020, the city of Covington became the first in the state to pass a local-level conversion therapy ban.

 Gender markers on a birth certificate can be updated with proof of surgery.
 A sworn statement by a licensed physician indicating that the gender of an individual has been changed by surgical procedure is required.

 To change the gender marker on a driver’s license, applicants must submit an updated birth certificate showing the updated gender, a court order of gender change, a 10-year passport showing the updated gender or a letter from a surgeon stating that gender confirmation surgery has been completed.

 Kentucky state Medicaid has no explicit policy regarding transgender health coverage and care.

 Democratic Gov. Andy Beshear let lapse a long-term contract with a Baptist foster care agency in spring 2021 after the agency refused to sign a contract with a clause banning LGBTQ discrimination.
 Republican lawmakers argued that it’s a religious freedom violation.